What is a Protection Order?

 Criteria:

 A DVPO may be filed by a family or household member.
-Petitioners must be one of the following:
+The relationship between the person filing a DVPO and the restrained person must be one of the following:

 Purpose and qualifying abuse: